scottlowry/ScottLowryNet/www/content/posts/chatgpt-resume-generator.md

 ### prompt.json

 Anyone experienced with AI knows it can hallucinate so this is to prevent that.
-This is also where you can give it precise instructions on how to format the resume.
-It's also important to make sure that ChatGPT creates an ATS compatible resume.
+This is also where you can give ChatGPT precise instructions on how to format the resume.
+I would avoid having ChatGPT try to create anything overly stylized.
+My understanding is simple resumes are better for ATS parsing so avoid colors, tables, etc.

 JSON example:
 ```json